 Bandwidth is appealing because it's measurable.
 You can put a number on it, write a check, and watch the gauge move.
 When a transfer is slow, the most visible thing is bandwidth, so bandwidth becomes the presumed culprit.

+A million small files at ten milliseconds each is nearly three hours of clock time before you've moved a single byte of useful data.
 In practice, most high-volume transfer workloads are dominated by overhead per file, not bytes per second.
-That 10-gigabit pipe might only be one percent utilized while the job runs three hours late.
+That 10-gigabit pipe might sit one percent used while the job runs three hours late.

 More pipe doesn't fix that.
 More design does.

-Three Real Constraints Impacting File Transfers
+The Three Real Constraints on File Transfer

 Strip away the network and the actual constraints come into focus.